I built an app because voice is the fastest thinking I do

 You hit record, talk for a minute or two, and the browser transcribes as you go.
 (Shorthand notes work too; voice just gives it better raw material.)
 Click Generate.
 Angles and research show up.
 Pick the one you want to write.

 The brief view loads.
 Blog appears first, then LinkedIn, Instagram, Threads, TikTok and the rest stream in behind.
-Each platform gets its own scaffolding tuned to its rhythm, not one outline reformatted seven ways.
+Each platform gets an outline tuned to its rhythm.
+A LinkedIn carousel and a long-form essay are different shapes, so they get a different approach.

 When you're ready to write, hit Copy as markdown.
-The scaffolding is done.
-The voice is yours.
+The scaffolding is done, and the voice is yours.

 We have lift off